future-proof-iot/middleware2022-femtocontainers/examples/bench_bpf_unit/README.md

 As the instance is running on a unconstrained Linux computer the performance benchmarks will be multiple times faster than on an embedded target.

+### Running on a target board

+The `BOARD` variable can be supplied with the `make` command to adjust the target of the compilation.
 To compile for an embedded target supported by RIOT, for example the [nRF52840 development kit](https://www.nordicsemi.com/Products/Development-hardware/nRF52840-DK), the following can be run: